yujie-o/robust-aigc-detection/README.md

 P(AI)
 ```

-The SigLIP2 backbone is frozen during baseline training, while the binary classification head is trained to distinguish real and fully AI-generated images.
+The SigLIP2 backbone is frozen during training, while the binary classification head is trained to distinguish real and fully AI-generated images.

 ### Dataset

-The baseline is trained using **SID_Set**.
+The model is trained using **SID_Set** (`saberzl/SID_Set`).

 Labels used:

 - `0` — Real image
 - `1` — Fully AI-generated image
 - `2` — Tampered/AI-edited image (excluded)

+For external evaluation, we use a subset of **WildFake** consisting of:

+- Real images from COCO val2017
+- AI-generated images from DALL-E Advanced

+The external evaluation dataset is kept completely separate from the training data.

 ---